Archosargus: Characteristics

 Archosargus seabreams have oval rather compressed bodies with jumped backs, small heads and pointed snouts.
 Both the dorsal and ventral profiles of the head are convex.
 They have small mouths and the preorbital bone overlaps the rear of the maxilla.
-The teeth at the front of the jaw are broad and flattened, the upper jaw has three rows of molar-like teeth at the sides.
-The dorsal fin is long and not high and is supported by 12 spines, the front spine points towards the front and may be embedded.
-There are 3 short spines in the anal fin.
+The teeth at the front of the jaw are broad and flattened, and the upper jaw has three rows of molar-like teeth at the sides.
+The dorsal fin is long and not high and is supported by 12 spines.
+The front spine points anteriorly and may be embedded in skin.
+There are three short spines in the anal fin.
 The pectoral fins are much longer than the pelvic fins.
 The cheeks and gill covers are typically scaly but the snout is naked.
 The largest species in the genus is A. probatocephalus with a maximum published total length of 91 cm while the smallest is A. rhomboidalis which has a maximum published total length of 33 cm.

 Distribution and habitat

 Archosargus seabreams are found in the Americas.
-Three species are found in the Western Atlantic,from Canada south to Brazil, with the fourth species, A. pourtalesii In the Galápagos Islands of the Eastern Pacific Ocean.
+Three species are found in the Western Atlantic, from Canada south to Brazil, with the fourth species, A. pourtalesii In the Galápagos Islands of the Eastern Pacific Ocean.
 These fishes are coastal, often entering brackish waters and even up into the freshwater of the lower reaches of rivers.